As more people are able to get COVID-19 vaccines, there's hope that everyday life, including school, may soon get back to normal.

 Encourage outdoor activities such as using the playground in small groups.
 Playground equipment should be included in cleaning plans.

 In addition to safety plans, there are other factors that school communities need to address:

 Screenings.
 Vision and hearing screening should continue in schools, when possible.
-These services help identify children in need of treatment as soon as possible to prevent interference with learning.
+These services help identify children in need of treatment as soon as possible and prevent interference with learning.

-School during the COVID-19 pandemic may not feel like normal – at least for a while yet.
-But whatever form school takes, it continues to require everyone's support to make sure that it is healthy, safe and equitable for students, teachers, staff, and families.
+School during the COVID-19 pandemic may not feel like normal for a while yet.
+But whatever form school takes, it requires everyone's support to make sure that it is healthy, safe and equitable for students, teachers, staff, and families.